Some have proposed eye exercises can rid your eyes of astigmatism so you can see clearly without eyeglasses or contact lenses.

 What are eye exercises for astigmatism?

-Everyone would prefer to see clearly without a need for glasses or contact lenses.
-So it’s no surprise many people would love a magic cure for astigmatism and other refractive errors.
+Many people would prefer to see clearly without a need for glasses or contact lenses.

-These so-called astigmatism eye exercises typically are visual activities and eye movements designed to exercise or relax your “eye muscles.”
+These "astigmatism eye exercises" typically are visual activities and eye movements designed to exercise or relax your eye muscles.

 Examples might include:

-While such activities might be a welcome break from staring at your computer screen or phone for hours at a time (the last example might help relieve digital eye strain and discomfort from dry eyes), these eye exercises have absolutely no effect on reducing astigmatism.
+While such activities might be a welcome break from staring at your computer screen or phone for hours at a time (the last example might help relieve digital eye strain and discomfort from dry eyes), there is no research to support these eye exercises can reduce astigmatism.

 See your eye doctor

-The best way to see as clearly and comfortably is to see your optometrist or ophthalmologist for regular comprehensive eye exams.
+The ideal way to see as clearly and comfortably as possible is to visit your optometrist or ophthalmologist for regular comprehensive eye exams.

-Don’t waste time and money on ineffective eye exercises for astigmatism.
-If you have astigmatism, your eye doctor will prescribe eyeglasses or contact lenses to fully correct your vision.
+If you have astigmatism, your eye doctor can prescribe eyeglasses or contact lenses to fully correct your vision.

-If you are over age 18 and your glasses prescription has been stable for at least a year, LASIK or other refractive surgery is an option to correct astigmatism without glasses or contacts.
+If you are over age 18 and your glasses prescription has been stable for at least a year, LASIK or other refractive surgery cab be an option to correct astigmatism without glasses or contacts.

 Read next: Astigmatism treatment